Book Awards 2022 Events

 A spotlight on contemporary photobook publishing

-The Kraszna-Krausz Foundation is delighted to be collaborating with the new Parasol Foundation Women in Photography project at the V&A to present a special event celebrating this year’s winning title, ‘What They Saw: Historical Photobooks by Women, 1843-1999’ and a selection of books longlisted for the Photography Book Award.
+The Kraszna-Krausz Foundation is delighted to be collaborating with the new Parasol Foundation Women in Photography project at the V&A to present a special event celebrating this year’s winning title, ‘What They Saw: Historical Photobooks by Women, 1843-1999’ .

-A symposium of artist and editor presentations will take place on Wednesday 5th October at the V&A. Hosted by Fiona Rogers (inaugural Curator of the Parasol Foundation Women in Photography Project), an international group of participants will discuss their books, the challenges and joys of developing a project for publication and their practice more broadly.
+A symposium of editor, curator and artist presentations will take place on Wednesday 14th December at the V&A. Hosted by Fiona Rogers (inaugural Curator of the Parasol Foundation Women in Photography Project), an international group of participants will discuss their books, the challenges and joys of developing a project for publication and their practice more broadly.